 'Witty and captivating memoir' - Professor Jane Shaw

 'All his qualities are vividly present in this book, as well as a lively gift for scene-setting and character-drawing' - Philip Pullman

 ‘I’d lay a bet you won’t find another clerical autobiography as entertaining…and disarmingly honest as this one’ Amazon reviewer

-Recording of Oxford Literary Festival interview with Angela Tilby CLICK ICON ON LEFT
+Recording of Oxford Literary Festival interview with Angela Tilby CLICK PICTURE OF BODLEIAN LIBRARY ON LEFT

 CHURCH GOING GONE is the work of a man of great goodness, considerable stubbornness, and and not a little cunning.
 How can a person of liberal, humane, and imaginative instincts survive in the modern Church of England?
 Brian Mountford has not only survived, but for thirty years had the living of St Mary’s, the University Church in Oxford, the site of events of enormous consequence such as the trial of the Oxford Martyrs in 1555, and the centre of a busy and intellectually challenging modern parish.
 In the course of his life as a priest Mountford aroused enormous admiration not only for his liberal stance but also for his personal qualities of kindness and open-mindedness, and for the imaginative (and occasionally provocative) way in which he welcomed speakers from many different traditions to his church.
 All his qualities are vividly present in this book, as well as a lively gift for scene-setting and character-drawing.
 I enjoyed it enormously.